BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `TexPalette_STATUS`: palette index to use for the `STATUS` image lump.
 Must be between 0 and 31.
 - `TexPalette_TITLE`: palette index to use for the `TITLE` image lump.
 Must be between 0 and 31.
 - `TexPalette_BACK`: palette index to use for the `BACK` image lump.
 Must be between 0 and 31.
+- `TexLumpName_BACK`: which texture lump to use instead of the `BACK` texture lump.
+- `TexPalette_Inter_BACK`: palette index to use for the `BACK` image lump on the intermission screen specifically.
+Only used if `TexLumpName_Inter_BACK` is defined.
+Must be between 0 and 31.
+- `TexLumpName_Inter_BACK`: which texture lump to use instead of the `BACK` texture lump on the intermission screen specifically.
+If unspecified (empty string) then `TexLumpName_BACK` will be used instead.
 - `TexPalette_LOADING`: palette index to use for the `LOADING` image lump.
 Must be between 0 and 31.
 - `TexPalette_PAUSE`: palette index to use for the `PAUSE` image lump.
 Must be between 0 and 31.
 - `TexPalette_NETERR`: palette index to use for the `NETERR` image lump.
 Must be between 0 and 31.